gabrieldansereau/ms_downscaling_metawebs/README.md

 found that potential species richness and number of links displayed similar distributions following a latitudinal gradient, but that the within-ecoregion variance was lower along the southern border than the measures themselves ([@Fig:ecoregion_measures]).
-Why the relationship between the median ecoregion values and the ecoregion variance is not constant across space could be verified through more tests in future studies (for instance, testing the effect of higher urban density in the south).
-Examples of metaweb structures in space are rare and not ideal for comparison with our results.
-For instance, we found that network density (links on [@Fig:ecoregion_measures]B) was lower in the north, which is contrary to what was observed in Europe for the terrestrial tetrapod metaweb [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
+The causes for this lack of consistency at the eco-region scale could be verified in future studies; for instance, higher urban density in the south can create more heterogeneity within an eco-region, and the variability in network structure may reflect true landscape variability within eco-regions.
+We found that network density (links on [@Fig:ecoregion_measures]B) was lower in the north, which is contrary to what was observed in Europe for the terrestrial tetrapod metaweb [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks [@Gravel2019BriElt], where connectance was higher in northern regions.
-However, those are systems with different numbers of species and environmental conditions (e.g. Europe and Canada could differ due to varying climatic conditions at the same latitudes).
+However, those are systems with different numbers of species and environmental conditions (*e.g.* Europe and Canada could differ due to varying climatic conditions, land-use, and speciesc composition at the same latitudes).
 Further research should investigate why these results might differ between continents and ecological systems and whether it is due to the methodology, data, or biogeographical processes.